raspberrypilearning/av-e-card/en/step_3.md

 --- task ---

-Your animation might be a little fast though, so add a `wait`{:class="block3control"} to slow it down a little.
+Your animation might be a little fast, so add a `wait`{:class="block3control"} block to slow it down a little.

 ```blocks3